seapoe1809/Health_server/README.md

+**DARNA HEALTH INTELLIGENCE V2.3**

-**Health_Server is DARNA.HI V2.2**
+**Self Hosted Health_Server is DARNA.HI V2.3**

 **Darnahi's Vision:**
 =================

-This tool wants to be your personal health assistant.
-In the future, very smart computer programs called language models will run on your own devices like phones or computers.
-These smart programs will understand all your personal health information while keeping it private and secure just for you.
-You'll be able to ask the program any health questions you have, and it will provide answers specifically based on your own medical details.
-It's like having a knowledgeable health concierge available whenever you need, but the concierge is actually an intelligent computer program giving you personalized health information while protecting your privacy.
+This tool wants to be your personal health intelligent assistant.
+It aims to be built around AI core.
+The local running LLM will be able to understand your personal health information while being private and secure.
+For example you'll be able to ask Darnabot any health questions you have, and it will provide answers specifically based on your own health details.
+It's like having a knowledgeable health assistant available whenever you need, but the assitant is actually intelligent , local running program giving you personalized suggestions while protecting your privacy.

-NOTE: This tool is not a replacement for a Doctor.
+CAUTION: This tool is not a replacement for a Doctor.
 For medical advice, please consult with a Healthcare professional.
-Darnahi only aims to provide Health suggestions/information which might not be evidence based.
+Darnahi only aims to provide Health suggestions/information which might not be evidence based and has risk of hallucinations.

+**Key words:**

+- Self Hosted (This means you have to run this on your own linux computer and all your data stays on your computer; your data does not leave your computer and security is limited by your own computer security),
+- Liinux,
+- python,
+- Open Source,
+- Free,
+- AI/ML,
+- LLM (ollama, mistral-nemo)

 DEMO version with features turned off: http://seapoe1809.pythonanywhere.com/login ADMIN